tyxmn/minecraft-server-optimization/Eng.md

 ## RAM

 For a comfortable game with 40 players, you need 6 GB.
 I recommend putting [Aikars flags](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/), which reduce RAM consumption.
+In addition to these flags, you need to put [this plugin](https://www.spigotmc.org/resources/garbage-collector.26902/).

 ```
 04 GB RAM, 2 cores: up to 25 players, 20 plugins.